Estimated reading time: 5 minutes

 - Set your oven to 240c/464f

-- Tip – when cutting up your pumpkin leave he skins on as they are easier to remove!
+- Tip – when cutting up your pumpkin, leave the skins on as they are easier to remove!

 - Place in oven to roast for 40-45 mins until soft and golden brown.

-- Tip – when cutting up your pumpkin or even for hollowing out for decoration use an ice-cream scoop it’s so much easier!
+- Tip – when cutting up your pumpkin or hollowing it out for decoration, use an ice cream scoop.
+It’s so much easier!

-- Now whilst this is cooking chop up the rest of the vegetables and place in the pan with 1 tablespoon of oil and butter.
+- While cooking, chop up the rest of the vegetables and place in the pan with 1 tablespoon of oil and butter.
 Then add 1/2 teaspoon Garam Masala.

 - When it has started to boil add your Lentils and Pumpkin.